Skip to content

 Returns

-• ce: New covariance estimator with the appropriate weights applied.
+• ce: New covariance estimator of the same type as the argument, with the new weights applied.

 Examples